DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 How to change the sequence resolution

-Next, simply replace the 1920 and 1080 with 3820 and 2160.
+Next, replace the 1920 and 1080 with 3820 and 2160.
 Enter 3840 for Horizontal and 2160 for Vertical.
-The resolution is now changed.
+The resolution has now changed.

-Resizing content after changing resolution
+Resizing content after changing the resolution

 An alternative method is to create a new sequence using the old sequence.
 In the Project Panel, right-click on the original sequence and select New Sequence From Clip.